rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 ```
 </pre>

-## Get started with templates
+## Get started with Rubberduck Templates

-The easiest way to get started with templates is to copy some of the [example templates](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template) and to start modifying them.
+The easiest way to get started with templates is to copy [some example templates](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template) and start modifying them.

-To use your custom conversations, run the "Rubberduck: Start Custom Chat… 💬" command.
+Run the "Rubberduck: Start Custom Chat… 💬" command to use your custom conversations.

 After you have changed a Rubberduck template, use the "Rubberduck: Reload Templates" command to see your updates.